yakothari25/spell-check-using-trie/README.md

 This program has total 235878 words

+To run make sure super.file and trie.py are in same folder

 For Adding new words
   1. remove the comment(#) from addwordsdatabase()
   2. Add new words in word.txt